 Sr. Lucy Wynkoop, OSB

-Lucy Wynkoop, OSB is a Benedictine who daily practices living from the heart and is a seasoned retreat leader.
-She has an MA in Theology with a concentration in Monastic Studies.
+Lucy Wynkoop, OSB is a Benedictine who daily practices living from the heart and is a seasoned retreat leader and has received formal art education.
+She has an MA in Theology with a concentration in Monastic Studies and a BA with a minor in Art.
+Sister Lucy is not leading retreats/programs or providing Spiritual Direction at this time.

 Sr. Raphaela Cady